SPOCKnots/pyknotid/doc/sources/overview.rst

 Topological representations
 ---------------------------

-pyknot2 can accept input using several standard topological notations, using these to calculate topological invariants, or even to reconstruct a 3D space curve.
+pyknot2 can accept input using several standard topological notations including the Gauss code, planar diagram or Dowker-Thistlethwaite notation.
+You can then calculate topological invariants, or even reconstruct a 3D space curve.
 See the :doc:`representation documentation <representations/index>` for more information.